Workshops

 With the guidance of an experienced instructor, students will gain a strong foundation in this crucial phase of filmmaking and learn how to enhance their creative expression.
 If you have a film that you want to polish and use as a portfolio sample that you can enter into film festivals, this class provides a great opportunity to do that.

-Whether you are looking to journey more deeply into developing your creative voice as a filmmaker or seeking a pre-college film experience that will allow you to create your portfolio, or explore editing as a career, you’ll exercise your creativity and put into practice what you’ve learned.
+Whether you are looking to journey more deeply into developing your creative voice as a filmmaker seeking a pre-college film experience that will allow you to create your portfolio, or exploring editing as a career, you’ll exercise your creativity and put into practice what you’ve learned.
 And of course, you’ll also experience two summer weeks in the beauty of midcoast Maine.

 See how these techniques and processes can make your work the best it can be.

-About the Maine Media Summer Academy
+About the Maine Media Academy

 Brief Academy Overview:

-- Student days are comprised of both classroom and field/location work: lectures and critiques, demonstrations, shooting, editing, writing, computer workflow and/or digital lab work, depending on the workshop.
+• Student days are comprised of both classroom and field/location work: lectures and critiques, demonstrations, shooting, editing, writing, computer workflow, and/or digital lab work, depending on the workshop.
 All instructors are talented industry professionals as well as experienced educators, and each works with a teaching assistant, providing additional support for their class.
 The students are busy all day and into the mid-evening hours.

-- All students reside in our campus residence, occupying the lower floor.
+• All students reside in our campus residence, occupying the lower floor.
 Rooms are all private baths with a maximum of three students per room (most will be doubles).
 Resident Advisors (RAs) also reside on the same floor to monitor and supervise.
 The upper floor is occupied by non-Academy adult workshop attendees who will have little exposure or direct interaction with the Academy students.

-- During the week, all meals are taken together in the dining facilities directly across the street.
+• During the week, all meals are taken together in the dining facilities directly across the street.
 Weekend meals are taken in the local economy and transported by the RA’s – or sometimes do cookouts.
 This cost is included in the tuition package.
 Parents may indicate any special dietary needs upon registration.

-- RAs supervise the students when not in class and help make group decisions about weekend activities which may include swimming, bowling, movies, and hiking.
+• RAs supervise the students when not in class and help make group decisions about weekend activities which may include swimming, bowling, movies, and hiking.
 Coin laundry facilities are available on campus.

-- A lobster dinner is served (there are other choices) on the last Friday night of each workshop, and all Maine Media students gather for an evening presentation of highlights from the week’s work.
+• A lobster dinner is served (there are other choices) on the last Friday night of each workshop, and all Maine Media students gather for an evening presentation of highlights from the week’s work.
 Parents are welcome to attend, and meal tickets may be purchased in the Registration Office.

-- We recommend students have access to $150 over the two-week period for incidentals, snacks, movies, field trips, etc.
+• We recommend students have access to $150 over the two-week period for incidentals, snacks, movies, field trips, etc.

-- Check-in is on Sunday, between 3 and 6 and departure is on Saturday morning.
+• Check-in is on Sunday, between 3 and 6 and departure is on Saturday morning.

-- Tuition includes accommodation, access to campus amenities, transportation once the workshop has begun, meals (including a lobster dinner!), Resident Advisors, and Teacher’s Assistants.
+• Tuition includes accommodation, access to campus amenities, transportation once the workshop has begun, meals (including a lobster dinner!), Resident Advisors, and Teacher’s Assistants.

-- Students may request a transcript be sent to their high school for possible credit.
+• Students may request a transcript be sent to their high school for possible credit.

 Share This